 In order to irrigate the community orchards, a sustainable water system is implemented.
 The system is based on a windmill, an irrigation channel and two water deposits (the obsolete existing one in the upper part of the plot, and a new one built where the existing walls are in the lower part of the plot).
 The deposits are connected to the windmill, and, between them, by a series of water channels that flow under the wooden pedestrian paths.
 From these main channels, a set of secondary channels distributes the water throughout the plot.
 A system based on organic waste and trunks are employed in order to make the soil retain more water.
 When it rains the water is collected and conducted into the lower deposit, when it’s windy the water is pumped up from the lower deposit to the upper deposit, whereas when water is needed for the orchards, it just flows down as per gravity through a system of filters.

 The shaded and less connected area of the plot is designated to the implantation of beehives that can be kept by the Torre Baró community, joining the Open Source Beehives Project.
 The Open Source Beehives Project is an international network of citizen scientists tracking bee decline.
 Sensor enhanced beehives and data science are employed to study honeybee colonies throughout the world.
 All of the technology and methods, from the hive and sensor kit designs to the data, are documented and made openly available for anyone to use.
-The Open Source Beehives Project is supported by IAAC and implemented in Valldaura Campus.
+The Open Source Beehives Project is supported by IAAC and implemented at the Valldaura Campus.

 -> more about Open source Beehives